 Wetlands are important to the watersheds we all live in because they are part of the natural system that provides clean water, stores and slows down floodwaters, and protects coastal shorelines from erosion and property damage.
 Wetlands are also habitats for wildlife that simultaneously provide opportunities for human recreation, such as birdwatching, hunting, fishing, and hiking.
 Scientists have begun to assign economic values to the important roles of wetlands:

 At the Center, we believe that the watershed is the ideal scale for managing wetlands and other natural areas.
 Municipalities can regulate land development activities in their watersheds through zoning and local ordinances that influence whether polluted runoff can be directed into wetlands, and can even fill the gaps in state or local protection.
 The watershed approach allows communities to make better choices on preserving the highest quality wetlands, protecting the most fragile ones, addressing their water resource problems, and allocating lands to their most appropriate uses.
 Learn more about wetlands and watersheds using the Center resources below.

-The Wetlands & Watersheds article series is available on our Free Downloads page:
+The Wetlands & Watersheds article series is available on the Online Watershed Library (OWL):